MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/use-postman-perform-operations.md

 ## Update a record

-Use `PATCH` method to update an entity record, as shown in the example below.
+Use the `PATCH` method to update an entity record, as shown here.

 `PATCH` `{{webapiurl}}accounts(`*&lt;accountid&gt;*`)`